Grangegorman Development Agency: Grangegorman Quarter

 The New Grangegorman Urban Quarter is a proposed education, health and community development by the Grangegorman Development Agency for Dublin Institute of Technology and the Health Service Executive within the existing Grangegorman Urban quarter.
 The site's design has been provided by the American architectural firm of Moore Ruble Yudell under the direction of Irish-born Architect James Mary O'Connor.
 The surrounding community is an equal stakeholder in the project and receives technical support from the Grangegorman Community Forum.
 On July 17, 2012, The Grangegorman Development Agency was awarded funding from the Irish Government as a part of a €2.5billion stimulus package for the country.

 Dublin Institute of Technology (DIT) Grangegorman Campus

 The first construction work to take place as part of the new DIT campus started in 2013 with the extensive refurbishment of several listed buildings.
 These accommodate 1,400 staff and students, who moved in 2014.
 A further 10,000 staff and students will move by 2017 into two major quads which are being built as public private partnerships.
 When fully completed Grangegorman will accommodate over 20,000 staff and students and for the first time all DIT activities, currently in 39 buildings, will be located on one integrated campus.

 September 2014 saw 1000 students from Art, Design, Photography, Social Sciences and Visual Communication move onto campus.

 Transport Links

-Stops named 'Grangegorman' and 'Broadstone-DIT' on the LUAS green line link the campus to other parts of the city centre and to Broombridge railway station.
+Stops named 'Grangegorman' and 'Broadstone-University' on the LUAS green line link the campus to other parts of the city centre and to Broombridge railway station.